radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

-# Chapter 3: RadiantOne Universal Directory and Federated Identity Service
+# RadiantOne Directory and Integration

 The main log file for troubleshooting the RadiantOne service is vds_server.log.

-This chapter describes the RadiantOne Universal Directory and Federated Identity Service logs.
+This chapter describes the RadiantOne Directory and Integration logs.

 <!-->